 Would you like to learn more about the inner workings of State Government and a variety of career fields?
 The Office of Policy and Management (OPM) offers unpaid student internship opportunities each semester (Fall, Winter/Spring, and Summer) for students in good academic standing who are actively pursuing an advanced or undergraduate degree.
 Our internship program provides qualified students the opportunity to gain valuable experience in the workforce.
-To be eligible to intern at our agency, participants must be in good standing with their learning institution and actively pursuing an advanced or undergraduate degree (Bachelor’s, Master’s, JD or PhD).
+To be eligible to intern at our agency, participants must be in good standing with their learning institution and actively pursuing an undergraduate or advanced degree (Associate's, Bachelor’s, Master’s, JD or PhD).

 OPM functions as the Governor’s staff agency and plays a central role in state government.
 For more information about OPM please click here.

 Below is a list of OPM’s divisions that may accept interns.
 Not all divisions may be accepting interns at the time of your application submission.
 Please specify in your cover letter and application which division(s) you would like to be considered for.

 - Research, Analysis and Evaluation Internship Flyer

 Office of Legal Affairs (no page or flyer available)